 At times, the misinterpretation of a word or phrase can have profound effects on theological development.
 For example, Augustine’s misinterpretation of “in whom” in Romans 5:12 indicating that all of humanity is culpable for Adam’s sin led the early church in a misunderstanding of the nature of original sin.
 This is a doctrine that the Jehovah’s Witnesses continue to hold.
 In his discussion regarding Augustine, Peter Kirk, former Wycliffe Bible translator, aptly comments on the importance of precision when interpreting Scripture.

 Many other examples could be enumerated.
-Nevertheless, the point of the importance of the use of words and their meaning can have profound effects on theological development.
+Nevertheless, the point of the importance of the use of words and their historical and cultural meaning can have profound effects on theological development.

 Words and Church Planting Movements